bullmastiffo/kfilesystem/README.md

 File system structure is inspired by ext2/4fs filesystems family.
 Consider this project a hackathon project as it was completed in short time, and it's author's first project for JVM in Kotlin.

+lib folder contains all the code for file system itself. cli folder contains primitive cli app to play around with virtual file system, format, resize, copy between your OS file system and the virtual one.

 ## Filesystem structure and layout

 Single unit of allocating virtual disk space is block.